 This post provides a list of important grants available to single mothers in Canada.
 You will find this information about grants especially valuable if you recently became a single mother.

 Grants available to single mothers in Canada can be divided into two categories: federal and provincial.
-In order to qualify to receive these grants and benefits, you need to be a separated or divorced parent of the child who lives with you and for whom are you are primarily responsible (care, living, and education).
-Divorced mothers who have a shared legal custody of a child are likely to receive one-half of any available benefit.
+In order to qualify for these grants and benefits, you need to be either a separated or divorced parent of a child (or children) who lives with you and for whom are you are primarily responsible (care, living, and education).
+Divorced mothers who have a shared legal custody of a child are likely to receive only one-half of any available benefit.

 Applying for most of these grants, available to you as a single mother on a federal level, can be done during the taxation period.
 However, if you become a single mother at any point throughout the year you should apply for available grants right away.